 The Mind Spa, our relaxation room, offers students the ability to receive individual instruction to use the massage chair, light therapy lamp and biofeedback and other symptom tracking software.
 Following an initial orientation to the Mind Spa, students may schedule self-guided use of the room to reduce stress, reflect, and use this quiet space to calm themselves.
 There is no fee for this service.

-24/7 Student Support Line: 617-333-2908 - This is a emotional and mental health support line students may use of immediate emotional support when school is in session.
+24/7 Counselor On Call: 617-333-2908 - This is a emotional and mental health support line students may use of immediate emotional support when school is in session.
 Curry College Counselors provide back up on call services to this support line.

 **If you believe your student is in IMMINENT danger to harm self or other due to a mental health emergency, please contact Public Safety at 617-333-2222 or 911 for an off campus emergency.

 If your student is currently working with a therapy and/or medication provider off campus for their mental health needs, we advise you to talk with your student about steps they will take to maintain existing treatment relationships, and/or obtain new providers.
 It is very important to make plans in advance of your student’s arrival on campus about how they will plan for continuation of services before coming to campus and to avoid extended wait times for first appointments.
 This is particularly important since medication services are not currently available within the Counseling Center.
 For continuity of treatment, our recommendation is to arrange periodic meetings with the provider in the home community, which often occur during semester breaks, weekends home or as needed.
 For medication storage, we encourage students to also make plans about how they will store any medications they take, so as to avoid inadvertent loss.